maiaheffernan/maiaheffernan.github.io/_posts/2026-07-13-ADCP-heading-transform-from-June-transecting.md

 Below are similar figures for the **FLOOD TIDE**.

-First we have an example of a transect lines 2 and 5 that have a large circular standard deviations in COG.
+First we have an example of a transect lines 2 (north to south) and 5 (east to west) that have a large circular standard deviations in COG.
 These are accompanied by somewhat wobbly transect lines or lines that gradually meander in one direction, which is what creates the large standard deviations here.

+Line 2 below.
 <br><br>